 PCC Accountability and the role of Treasurer

-The relationship between treasurer and PCC is essential to ensure accountability.
-As a diocese, we are concerned that treasurers regularly report to their PCC on the state of the church’s finances and work with the incumbent and standing committee.
+The positive working relationship between treasurer and PCC is essential to ensure accountability.
+Treasurers should regularly report to their PCC on the state of the church’s finances and work with the incumbent and standing committee.
 PCCs should make sure that they have transparent systems in place which ensure that financial records are fully available to the Standing Committee; that those taking on the role of treasurer are known to the church community and that claims and payments being made are done with the full knowledge of the standing committee.

 For further guidance on financial controls please follow the links below:

 Fraudulent Payment Requests

-If you do receive fraudulent emails, please report this to Action Fraud – the UK’s national reporting centre for fraud and cyber crime at:
+If you do receive a fraudulent email or phone call, please report this to Action Fraud – the UK’s national reporting centre for fraud and cyber crime at:

-Please note that the diocese are not intending to change banks so if you receive an unsolicited notification of a change in diocesan bank details, please contact us by phone on 01865 208206 to verify these are genuine before making any payments.
+Please note that the Diocese of Oxford is not intending to change banks so if you receive an unsolicited notification of a change in diocesan bank details, please contact us by phone on 01865 208206 to verify these are genuine before making any payments.